dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T560: Accountability for crime is essential for justice.
+### T560: Criminals must be accountable and receive appropriate punishment.

 |Support|
 |---|